 I completed my PhD in history at the University of Oxford in 2016, where I held the Beit Scholarship.
 I’ve also held visiting fellowships at the Huntington Library in Los Angeles and the Norwegian University of Science and Technology in Trondheim.

-On the teaching tab, you can see the topics of my current and former PhD students.
+On the teaching tab, you can view the topics of my current and former PhD students.
 I welcome enquiries from students who wish to work on topics related to the economic and social history in Southern Africa, especially those related to the mining industry.

-I would also like to hear from anyone who thinks that their research intersects with mine, as I am increasingly interested in comparative and collaborative work.
+I would also like to hear from anyone who thinks that their research intersects with mine, as I am interested in comparative and collaborative work.